 Marché de Noël de la Place de l’Ancienne Douane

-Indoor Christmas market at the Koifhus (Ancienne Douane)
+Indoor market at the Koifhus (Ancienne Douane)

-The imposing building of the Old Customs House (or Koifhus – Ancienne Douane in French), covered in glazed tiles, was the most important building throughout the political and economic history of the city of Colmar.
-Built in 1480, the building had two uses:
+The imposing building of the Old Customs House (or Koifhus – Ancienne Douane in French) is easily recognisable for its glazed tiles.
+It was the most important building throughout the political and economic history of the city of Colmar.
+Edified in 1480, the Customs House had two uses:

-Marché de Noël de la Petite Venise, Place des Six Montagnes Noires
+Marché de Noël de la Petite Venise

-This is the one that might get your children more enthusiastic!
-This Christmas market hosts 44 brightly coloured stalls, full of delightful surprises and specifically designed for children.
+It hosts 44 brightly coloured stalls with delightful surprises and is specifically designed for children.
 There is an animated Nativity scene, a merry-go-round with wooden horses and a giant French-style yellow letterbox to post your letter to Santa Claus.

 If you are visiting Colmar for a few days, there are many other places to discover and events you can participate in:

-- Go to Place Rapp where an illuminated ice-skating rink is set amongst a winter wonderland scattered with snowy Christmas trees and châlets, reminiscent of the nearby Vosges Mountains.
+- Go to Place Rapp, where a giant sledge run is set amongst a winter wonderland scattered with snowy Christmas trees and chalets reminiscent of the nearby Vosges Mountains.

-- Do not miss the guided tours “the Magic of Christmas” organised by the Colmar Tourist Office.
-The tour leads you at nightfall through the enchanting setting of the old town of Colmar beautifully illuminated, while hearing (in French only!) about the history of the city and the Christmas traditions of Alsace.
-Reservations and more info can be found at the Colmar Tourist Office.
+- Do not miss the “The Magic of Christmas” guided tour organised by the Colmar Tourist Board.
+The tour leads you at nightfall through the enchanting setting of the old town of Colmar, which is beautifully illuminated.
+You’ll learn about the city’s history and Alsace’s Christmas traditions [in French only].
+For reservations and more information, visit the Colmar Tourist Office.